Optimal Regulation of Prosumers and Consumers in Smart Energy Communities: Numerical Results

 \subsection{Results}

 We present the experimental results in this section.
-Figure \ref{fig1} shows the evolution of the average number of times prosumers with solar panels, prosumers with wind turbines, and the energy consumers are active.
+Figure \ref{fig1} shows the evolution of the average number of times prosumers with solar panels are active, prosumers with wind turbines are active, and the average number of times energy consumers are active.
 Furthermore, we observe that the time-averaged values converge over time.
 Suppose that $K$ denotes the last time step of the experiment.
-To check how close the average values for prosumers and consumers reach to the respective optimal values, we plot the absolute difference of the average number of times prosumers and consumers are active up to time step $K$ and the respective optimal values, in other words, we plot $|x_i(K) - x_i^*|$, $|y_j(K) - y_j^*|$, and $|z_u(K) - z_u^*|$, for $i = 1, 2, \ldots, N$, $j = 1, 2, \ldots, M$, and $u = 1, 2, \ldots, U$, as histograms as presented in Figure \ref{fig2}.
-To compare the results, we solved the optimization problem \eqref{obj_fn1_b1} in a centralized way using CVX.
-Note that $x_i^*$, $y_j^*$, and $z_u^*$ are the optimal values obtained by the CVX solver, for $i=1,2,\ldots,N$, $j=1,2,\ldots,M$, and $u=1,2,\ldots,U$.
-Moreover, from Figure \ref{fig2}, we observe that for most of the prosumers and consumers, the absolute difference between the averages and the optimal values are close to zero.
-For $\ell=1,2,\ldots,K$, Figure \ref{fig6} shows the evolution of the ratio of total cost $\sum_{i=1}^N f_i(x_i(\ell)) + \sum_{j=1}^M g_j(y_j(\ell)) + \sum_{u=1}^U h_u(z_u(\ell))$ and the total optimal cost by the solver CVX $\sum_{i=1}^N f_i(x_i^*) + \sum_{j=1}^M g_j(y_j^*) + \sum_{u=1}^U h_u(z_u^*)$.
-We observe that the ratio of total costs reaches close to $1$, that is, the total cost obtained by the algorithms and the cost obtained by the solver are very close.
+To check how close the average values for prosumers and consumers reach the respective optimal values, we plot the absolute difference between the average number of times prosumers and consumers are active up to time step $K$ and the respective optimal values.